>> PHOTOS: Inside gorgeous Oakwood homes decorated for its very first holiday home tour

-A judge has rebuffed an attempt by a former restaurant at The Greene Town Center to reduce or eliminate a judgment that it owes the retail center $384,000 in back rent, fees, and other obligations under the lease it signed prior to opening at 4394 Juniper Way on the eastern side of The Greene.
+It’s not clear how persuasive this most recent attempt to change Judge Buckwalter’s mind on the facts of the case will be.
+The judge already has rebuffed an attempt by Robinson and the restaurant’s LLC to reduce or eliminate a judgment that it owes the retail center $384,000 in back rent, fees, and other obligations under the lease it signed prior to opening at 4394 Juniper Way on the eastern side of The Greene.

 >> SIMILAR CASE: Local retailer owes The Greene nearly $900K in rent, fees